sparsell/ruby-public-private-methods-readme/README.md

 `intro` is an instance method because we can call it on an instance of the `Bartender` class.

-And class methods we call on the entire class itself, not the instance.
-Like if we had a method that kept track of all of the new instances of `Bartender`:
+Class methods we call on the entire class itself, not the instance.
+For example, we can create a method that keeps track of all of the new instances of `Bartender`:

 ```ruby
 class Bartender